carlos-molina/contraval/README.md

 If you are motivated to run the hello world example, you can find the complete code (and instructions to run it) at the [example/helloWorldSmartContract](https://github.com/carlos-molina/contraval/tree/master/examples/helloWorldSmartContract) folder.
-A run of the model will produce all (three) the execution sequences encoded in the model, namely:
+A run of the model will mechanically produce all (three) the execution sequences encoded in the model, namely:

 ```